Leader (1964 film): Music

 The score and soundtrack for the movie were composed by Naushad and the lyrics were penned by Shakeel Badayuni.
 The soundtrack consists of 8 songs, featuring vocals by Mohammed Rafi, Lata Mangeshkar and Asha Bhosle.
-Songs like "Tere Husn Ki Kya Tareef Karoon", "Mujhe Duniyawalon Sharabi Na Samjho", "Aaj Kal Shauq-E-Deedar Hai" and "Apni Azaadi Ko Hum Hargiz Mita Sakte Nahin" are popular songs.
 The soundtrack album was reissued in digital format in 2004 through Saregama.

-In the two songs "Aaj Hai Pyar Ka Faisla" & "Daiya Re Daiya", sung by Lata Mangeshkar & Asha Bhosle respectively, Mohammed Rafi has done small Alaap many times in between the songs.
+In the two songs "Aaj Hai Pyar Ka Faisla" and "Daiya Re Daiya", sung by Lata Mangeshkar and Asha Bhosle respectively, Mohammed Rafi has done small alap many times in between the songs.